-The partial leave request is initiated by a faculty member and must be forwarded through the supervisor to the appropriate senior administrator for action by the Board.
+The partial leave request is initiated by a faculty member and must be forwarded to faculty member's immediate administrative supervisor to the appropriate senior administrator who forwards the request with a recommendation for action by the Board of Trustees.
 The Board of Trustees will determine whether to grant such a leave based on the instructional needs of the District.